folio-org/stripes-components/lib/MultiSelectSearchField/readme.md

 ```

 ## Props
-This component supports all props of the SearchField component and isAdvancedSearch.
+This component supports all props of the SearchField component and isAdvancedSearch boolean property, which changes the
+TextField component to MultiSelect, and a searchButtonRef property, which gives the ability to use Enter in textarea
+field without transfer to the next line.

 Name | type | Description
 -- | -- | --